 - Deteriorated mortar and loose bricks: When the mortar begins crumbling and bricks start coming loose, the need for leaning chimney repair is dire.

-If you notice these signs of a leaning chimney, please call CFS at 1-877-770-7050 for a repair estimate today.
+If you notice these signs of a leaning chimney, please call Carolina Foundation Solutions at 1-(877) 770-7050 for a repair estimate today.

 Reasons for a Leaning Chimney

 Masonry chimneys weigh several tons, so they must be built on a stable concrete footing.
 Several foundational problems can cause a footing to fail and result in a leaning chimney.
 These include:

 - Undersized or missing footing: Poor stability could occur if the footing is less than one-foot thick and doesn’t extend at least six inches beyond the chimney on all sides.
 In some cases, the footing is missing altogether, which is sure to cause a leaning chimney eventually.